-Entry criteria for 'A Level' study is typically 5 GCSE's or more at grade 6 or above; due to the changes to the qualifications it is anticipated that pupils will choose 3 subjects to study at 'A' Level.
+To be able to study 'A Levels', you would usually be expected to achieve 5 GCSEs or more at grade 6 or above.
+Due to the changes to the qualifications, with the exception of those studying Further Maths, pupils will choose 3 subjects to study at 'A' Level.
 These normally require two years study and will be assessed during the summer of Year 13.
-Some may also choose to study a fourth subject as an 'AS' level qualification.
-Sixth Forms and post 16 providers have specific requirements for each particular course they offer; our current prospectus provides further details on the Academy website www.whitburncofeacademy.org
+Some may also choose to study Core Maths or an EPQ (Extended Project Qualification).
+Sixth Forms and post 16 providers have specific requirements for each particular course they offer; our current prospectus provides further details on the Academy website www.whitburncofeacademy.org.

 A levels are the traditional route to Higher Education and pupils wishing to go to University should study 3 'A' Levels.
 Choices made at GCSE can affect what you go on to study later on, so you need to give it careful thought.
 Usually, if you think you might like to take a subject at 'A' level, you should also choose to study that subject at GCSE.
 There are also several 'new' subjects available at 'A' Level that can be taken without any previous study; these include Psychology, Sociology, and Philosophy and Ethics.
-Those pupils targeting a future place at one of the 'Russell Group' Universities (the 24 leading Universities in the UK) should check specific courses for entry requirements as these can require a language and/or humanities subject at GCSE.
+Those pupils targeting a future place at one of the 'Russell Group' Universities (the 24 leading Universities in the UK) should check specific courses for entry requirements as a minority can require a language and/or humanities subject at GCSE.